reflectivity/file_format/specification.md

 ---

 This specification file aims at describing and defining the ORSO `.ort` format.
-The **reference** in case of a conflict or ambiguity is the schma of the orsopy implementation (if up-to-date).
+The **reference** in case of a conflict or ambiguity is the schema of the orsopy implementation (if up-to-date).
 If you detect some inconsistency, please report it to <Jochen.Stahn@psi.ch>.

 Items under discussion and changes intended for **future releases** can be found at the